 There is a sport reward fishery for northern pikeminnow in the lower Columbia and Snake rivers, and similar fisheries are being considered for northern pike.

-Northern pike, a voracious predator, appear to be increasing in the northern extreme of Lake Roosevelt near the Canadian border.
+Northern pike (see longer story), a voracious predator, appear to be increasing in the northern extreme of Lake Roosevelt near the Canadian border.
 The fish previously were found in the Pend Oreille River, in the Columbia River in British Columbia, in Lake Coeur d’Alene, and in rivers in western Montana.
 The fish may be migrating downstream, or they may be being transferred illegally by anglers.

 Regardless, it’s bad news because pike are voracious predators on smaller fish, including juvenile trout, kokanee, and other native and non-native species.
 Their presence anywhere threatens efforts to protect and restore native fish species.
 Tribes and state fish and wildlife agencies, joined by their counterparts in British Columbia, are mounting an assault on the big fish – they can grow to more than 30 pounds and a meter in length – hoping to halt their spread before they do real damage to recreational and tribal fisheries in Lake Roosevelt, and possibly farther downriver.